KrisPetrienko/petSitter-project/README.md

 - Redux Toolkit (I made an imitation of the authorization page using the Redux Toolkit, but not fully).

 Css classes were used to style the project.
-Instead of css classes, you could also apply:
+Instead of Сss classes, you could also apply:
 - Sass preprocessors,
-- css modules (very popular in modern projects),
+- Сss modules (very popular in modern projects),
 - Tailwind etc.